 - Form a plan for recruiting franchisees, which may include outreach and developing marketing materials.

 Of course, building a franchise program will be an ongoing process.
 You’ll oversee quality control, maintain relationships with your current and prospective unit owners, strengthen your brand identity, and improve your practices throughout the life of your program.
 You’ll also continue the work of honing your strategy, optimizing your inputs, and cultivating relationships with suppliers.
 However, you’ll be able to step back from the daily operations and focus on making your growing business a success.

 Who can help me franchise my business?

-It’s a great idea to work with a franchise consultant to build your franchise model and help it start strong.
-We often recommend Accurate Franchising, a team that's established more than 2500 locations across 80+ countries.
+It’s a great idea to work with a franchise consultant to build your franchise business model and help it start strong.
+Many owners use Accurate Franchising, a team that’s established more than 2500 locations across 80+ countries.
 You can learn more about this service here.